 - Wrap it around asparagus before roasting, then add a drizzle of balsamic glaze just before serving.

-- It’s incredible on a sandwich with crusty bread, fresh mozzarella or Burrata cheese, and fresh basil leaves.
+- It’s incredible on a sandwich with crusty bread, fresh mozzarella or Burrata cheese, sliced tomatoes, and fresh basil leaves.

-To showcase the best ways to pair prosciutto with different cheeses and wines, we’ve created an infographic that you can bookmark for your next soiree.
-Use it to quickly choose the perfect cheese while you’re shopping or as inspiration for flavor combinations you haven’t yet tried.
+To showcase the best prosciutto wine pairings, we’ve created an infographic that you can bookmark for your next soiree.
+Use it to quickly choose the perfect wine and cheese while you’re shopping or as inspiration for flavor combinations you haven’t yet tried.